Conductive homogeneity of compact metric spaces and construction of p-energy: Examples: subsystems of (hyper)cubic tiling

-\example[Moulin/Pinwheel] As in the above examples, $S$ and the corresponding contractions $\{f_s\}_{s \in S}$ are indicated in the right figure of Figure~\ref{FIG3}.
-The assumptions of Theorem~\ref{CYP.thm20} are verified in exactly the same way as before.
-In this case, however, $K$ is not invariant under $R_{\pm}$ but has a rotational symmetry, namely, $\Theta_{\frac{\pi}2}(K) = K$.
+\example[Moulin/Pinwheel] Let $L = 2$ and let $N = 5$.
+As in the above examples, $S$ and $\{\Phi_s\}_{s \in S}$ are indicated in the right figure of Figure~\ref{FIG3}.
+The assumptions of Theorem~\ref{CYP.thm20} are verified in exactly the same way as before including (RS), i.e. $\Theta_{\pi/2} \in \G_{(K, T)}$.
 In this example, unlike previous ones, $(K, d_*)$ does not have the chain condition and hence we have \eqref{SUC.eq100} and \eqref{SUC.eq110}. \endexample